alveromuh/Numerical-Method/README.md

-# Numerical Methods Repository
+# Numerical Analysis Repository

-Welcome to the "Numerical Methods" repository!
+Welcome to the "Numerical Analysis" repository!
 This collection of notebooks focuses on various numerical techniques and methods commonly used in computational mathematics.
 Each file represents a distinct topic, providing implementations, explanations, and updates to enhance your understanding of numerical methods.

 ## Contents